Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Results

 In the literature, the Treloar dataset is a frequently used benchmark test for incompressible hyperelastic constitutive models.
-The model \cref{eq:result_model_isotropic} we discovered is compatible with the literature and matches the structure of well established hyperelastic models, which are primarily constructed of first invariant-based polynomials and a few Ogden terms, see, e.g., \cite{holzapfel_nonlinearSolidMechanics_2000,steinmann_hyperelasticModelsTreloar_2012}.
-In accordance with \cite{steinmann_hyperelasticModelsTreloar_2012,destrade_methodicalFittingRubberMaterials_2017}, we also found that model terms based on the second invariant are crucial to fit Treloar data.
-Unlike most of the constitutive models available in the literature, such as the models reported in \cite{steinmann_hyperelasticModelsTreloar_2012,ricker_systematicFittingHyperelasticity_2023,linka_newCANNs_2023,fuhg_extremeSparsificationModelDiscovery_2024}, our model is less complex, remains linear in the material parameters, and is therefore easier to interpret.
+Our discovered model \cref{eq:result_model_isotropic} is compatible with the literature and matches the structure of well established hyperelastic models, which are primarily constructed of first invariant-based polynomials and a few Ogden terms, see, e.g., \cite{holzapfel_nonlinearSolidMechanics_2000,steinmann_hyperelasticModelsTreloar_2012}.
+Compared to most of the constitutive models available in the literature, such as the models reported in \cite{steinmann_hyperelasticModelsTreloar_2012,ricker_systematicFittingHyperelasticity_2023,linka_newCANNs_2023,fuhg_extremeSparsificationModelDiscovery_2024}, our model is less complex, remains linear in the material parameters, and is therefore easier to interpret.

 The distribution of stress-deformation functions is illustrated in \cref{fig:model_isotropic}.
-The high \ac{R2} value of $\rSquare = \num{0.996}$ and the low \ac{RMSE} of $\rmse = \num{0.097}$ indicate a very good fit of the mean function to the measured data.
-In addition, from the estimated coverage $\estimatedCoverage = \SI{94.34}{\percent}$, we can conclude that the uncertainty in the distribution of stress-deformation functions and thus the distribution of material parameters is well estimated.
+The high \ac{R2} of $\rSquare = \num{0.9964}$ and the low \ac{RMSE} of $\rmse = \num{0.0942}$ indicate a very good fit of the mean function.
+In addition, from the estimated coverage $\estimatedCoverage = \SI{92.45}{\percent}$, we can conclude that the uncertainty in the distribution of stress-deformation functions and thus the distribution of material parameters is well estimated.
+The estimated coverage and validation metrics \ac{R2} and \ac{RMSE} also show similarly good values for the other four initializations of the \acp{NN} that were tested.
+Only for one initialization, the results are slightly worse, but with $\estimatedCoverage = \SI{86.79}{\percent}$, $\rSquare = \num{0.9964}$ and $\rmse = \num{0.0947}$ still in an acceptable range.
+Nevertheless, especially the distributions for the \ac{UT} and \ac{EBT} tests exhibit some counterintuitive effects, see \cref{fig:model_isotropic}.
+In the range of medium deformation, the \SI{95}{\percent}-intervals first become larger and then narrow again, although we assume a heteroscedastic error model.
+However, the described effect also occurs, e.g., in \cite{wollner_BayesianFrameworkUncertaintyEstimationCalibration_2025} for a similar setup.
+Since the effect does not occur exclusively in our results, we suspect that it is not an artifact of our approach, but rather that it is an attribute of the model library or the discovered model. \\